camptocamp/papyrus/README.rst

     $ nosetests --with-coverage

-(Except for the code in ``within_distance.py``, which I'd like to move to GeoAlchemy - where it should be, the Papyrus code is 100% covered by tests.
-Let's try to maintain that!)
+Currently, 100% of the Papyrus code is covered by tests, I'd like to preserve that.

 GeoJSON Renderer
 ----------------